A friendly guide for reviewing code — and not each other — at TTS.

 - Do contributors use forks or branches?

 - What’s the git workflow?
-E.g. is master always deployable?
+E.g. is main always deployable?
 Rebase or merge?

 - Are pull requests assigned?
 If so what process is used?